 This leader had something in common with the lowly Veronica; they shared faith in Jesus Christ.
 Matthew quotes her as saying something similar to what the leader had said about his daughter.
 Veronica says, "If I only touch His garment, I shall be made well."
 So she breaks the rules about uncleanness and does touch the fringe on His garment.

 Jesus' response is immediate and unhesitating: "Take heart, daughter, your faith has made you well."
 With these words He gives her not only healing, but hope for the rest of her life.
-She is not only cured, but she can take heart, or look forward with hope and confidence to the coming years of her life.
+She is not only cured, but she can take heart, and look forward new confidence to the coming years.

 Saint Paul tells us what happened to the woman when she reached out in faith to Christ, and what happens to all those who put their faith in Him.
 Everything, Paul writes in I Corinthians 3: 22-23, becomes theirs: "For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future, all are yours; and you are Christ's, and Christ is God's."